Thursday, March 5, 2020

 Not Every Privacy Policy is a GLB Privacy Policy

-Often, a regulator will ask for a Privacy Policy, referring to a policy or procedure describing how you will keep your customer's information private.
+Often, a regulator will ask for a Privacy Policy, referring to a policy or procedure describing how you will keep your customer's private information secure.
 In other words, "Information Security" and not "Privacy."

 No comments: